 - Blocks should be defined based on land uses, management systems (i.e. effluent and/or sludge applied, irrigation applied, cut and carry, support block/runoff), soils, topography and enterprise.

 - Typical blocks will be:

 - " Pastoral

-- " Pasture block with fodder crop rotation
+- Pasture block with fodder crop rotation "

 - " Cut and carry

+- " Fruit crop

 - " Crop

-- " Fruit crop

-- " Tree and scrub
+- " Trees and scrub

 - " Riparian

-- " Wetlands (dairy nutrient budgets see over page)
+- Wetland "

-- " House
+- House "

-If total area is entered, the difference between total area and sum of effective area is deemed non-productive area.
-While not recommended, if total area is not entered, OVERSEER will assume a certain percentage of the effective block is lanes, raceways and yards, and this area is added to the effective area entered to give total farm area used in the calculations.

-Dairy IndustryIf a wetland block/area is present on the farm, it is NOT to be set-up as a separate block/area.
-This area will need be accounted for in the "Non-productive area" on the blocks pane.
+- If total area is entered, the difference between total area and sum of effective area is deemed non-productive area.
+While not recommended, if total area is not entered, OVERSEER will assume a certain percentage of the effective block is lanes, raceways and yards, and this area is added to the effective area entered to give total farm area used in the calculations. - If a wetland block/area is present on the farm, it is NOT to be set-up as a separate wetland block/area.
+To recognise the area of land retired from grazing, this area will need to be accounted for as a riparian block.
+It is recommended not to specify riparian strip P model inputs.